getporter/operator/docs/content/glossary.md

 * Using the AgentConfig with the name "default" defined in the operator namespace.
 * By default, using a reasonable set of defaults for the default installation of the Operator, assuming that the default RBAC roles exist in the cluster.

-Currently, only "kubernetes" plugin can be installed through the plugins configuration.
+🚨 WARNING: Currently, only one plugin per AgentConfig can be installed through the plugins configuration.

 [AgentConfig]: /operator/file-formats/#agentconfig